galczo5/mythical-angular/content/posts/ngc-esbuild-jest.md

 ![jest-preset-angular](/images/jest-preset-angular.png)

 PS. `jest-preset-angular` has support for the esbuild.
 It compiles all of the `.mjs` files with esbuild and additional pointed files.

+PPS.
+I check the difference in time between TestBed-based tests and regular tests.
+You can check it in the next post or just follow the link: [Short: I had some time, so I checked how much time-consuming is TesBed](https://mythical-angular.dev/posts/testbed-time/).

 ```typescript
 /**